Affiliate links on Android Authority may earn us a commission. Learn more.

 When can we expect Wi-Fi 7 to arrive?

 It’s worth noting that Wi-Fi 7 is far from a formalized specification at this point.
 In fact, the Wi-Fi Alliance hasn’t even given it the Wi-Fi 7 moniker yet.
 Unsurprisingly then, you’re unlikely to find consumer devices offering support for it anytime soon.
 Work on the protocol is set to be completed in 2023 or 2024.
 And even then, you might have to wait another year or two for mainstream adoption.

-Even though it has been a full year since Wi-Fi 6E was finalized, most countries have yet to delicense the new 6GHz spectrum for public use.
+Even though Wi-Fi 6E was finalized many years ago, most countries have yet to delicense the new 6GHz spectrum for public use.
 According to this list compiled by the Wi-Fi Alliance, major markets like the US, UK, and EU countries have delicensed the spectrum, allowing it to be used for indoor applications.
 However, there are still some notable exceptions.
 Australia and Japan, for example, are still considering action, while other key markets like India haven’t responded to the industry’s demand at all.

 In China, High Band Simultaneous Multi-Link enables a 240 MHz effective channel, fulfilling the Extremely High Throughput promise of Wi-Fi 7, even without the availability of 6 GHz spectrum allocation.